On the Ramanujan conjecture for automorphic forms over function fields I. Geometry: Cleanness of the Hecke complex

-To show that the stabilizer contains a Borel, observe that the chosen face can be written as the locus where a linear form on the weight lattice takes its maximal value among the weights of $V$.
-The linear form is in some Weyl chamber of the dual space.
-With regards to the ordering induced by that Weyl chamber, the linear form takes nonnegative values on all the simple roots, hence takes nonnegative values on all the positive roots.
-Hence the set of weights of $V$ where this linear form takes its maximal value is closed under addition of positive roots, and the complement of this set is closed under addition of negative roots.
+To show that $S_{W(k)[1/p]}$ contains a Borel, note that the linear form $\omega$ is in some Weyl chamber of the dual to weight space.
+With regards to the ordering induced by that Weyl chamber, $\omega$ takes nonnegative values on all the simple roots, hence takes nonnegative values on all the positive roots.
+Hence the set of weights of $V$ where $\omega$ takes its maximal value is closed under addition of positive roots, and the complement of this set is closed under addition of negative roots.
 Therefore $\ker(e)$ is closed under the lowering operators and thus stable under the opposite Borel.

+To show that $S$ is smooth over $W(k)$, and thus remains parabolic in characteristic $p$, it suffices to check that the cotangent space of $S$ at the identity is $p$-torsion free, in other words that every element of the Lie algebra of $S$ in characteristic $p$ is the reduction mod $p$ of an element in the Lie algebra of $S$ in characteristic zero.
+Because $\ker(e)$ is $T$-invariant, the Lie algebra of $S$ is a sum of $T$-eigenspaces, and so it is sufficient to check this for raising operators associated to roots.
+Let $J^+$ be the raising operator associated to a root and let $J^-$ be the lowering operator associated to the opposite root.